-Clarke is the Principal Architect of emerging technologies at Shaw Communications.
-Currently, he’s focused on the Internet of Things.
-Before that, Clarke spent 11 years at CableLabs analyzing and developing technologies for the cable industry.
-He is a public speaker on the Internet of Things and an active technical contributor to the Open Connectivity Foundation (OCF).
+Clarke is Principal Architect of emerging technologies at Shaw Communications.
+In this role, he analyzes emerging technologies and works with senior executives to develop product strategy.
+Prior to Shaw, Clarke spent over a decade at CableLabs analyzing and developing new technologies for the cable television industry.
+He is a public speaker on the Internet of Things (IoT) and an active technical contributor to the Open Connectivity Foundation (OCF), an international IoT standards organization.
 He has occasionally been a judge for the CES Innovation Awards.
-Clarke was on the board of directors of Universal Plug-n-Play Forum (UPnP), chaired the Technical Committee, and led the Internet of Things task force until UPnP was acquired by OCF.
+Clarke served on the board of directors of Universal Plug-n-Play Forum (UPnP), chaired the Technical Committee, and led the Internet of Things task force until UPnP was acquired by OCF.
 He has also chaired various task forces related to video and television in the World Wide Web Consortium (W3C).
 He has developed key technologies for the delivery of IP video and other cable services through the web.
 In general, Clarke relishes developing connected services as they cross traditional product boundaries.

-Prior to Shaw, Clarke worked in engineering, research, product management and strategy around digital media and communications at CableLabs, MediaOne, SonicBlue and Qwest.
+Over his career Clarke has worked in engineering, research, product management and strategy around digital media and communications at Shaw, CableLabs, MediaOne, SonicBlue and Qwest.
 He built the world’s largest subwoofer and holds over twenty issued patents (and dozens not yet issued).
 In his spare time, he designs and builds home recording studios, theaters and other custom home improvements.
 He holds MSEE degrees from Brigham Young University and Georgia Tech and an MBA from the University of Colorado.

 © IoT Community’s IoT Slam® Live 2018 Internet of Things Conference

 Join the IoT Community at https://iotslam.com/community